How to make your own Moss Pumpkins!

-If you’ve followed E&E for awhile, you know that I love moss balls, and I usually try and pick them up whenever I find them at a good price.
+If you’ve followed us for awhile, you know that I love moss balls, and I usually try and pick them up whenever I find them at a good price.
 They are great for all kinds of decor, or just piled up in a basket or bowl, and they are perfect for adding a touch of greenery in a display.

-While decorating for Fall, I started thinking about making some moss pumpkins, just like the giant moss balls I made several months ago.
+While decorating for Fall, I started thinking about making some moss pumpkins, just like the moss Easter eggs that I’ve made in the past.
 So I headed to Hobby Lobby to pick up some preserved moss and plastic pumpkins.
 Luckily, all of their Fall decor was on sale at 40% off!

-I picked up some loose preserved moss and also a package of the moss mat, since I wasn’t sure which one would work the best.

-I found some really cute plastic pumpkins with stems that look like the real deal, so I picked up several of those.
+I picked up some loose preserved moss and also a package of the moss mat, since I wasn’t sure which one would work the best, and I found some really cute plastic pumpkins with stems that look like the real deal, so I picked up several of those.
 I already had a large plastic pumpkin left over from last year’s Fall decor that I would use for a larger size.

 The moss mat might stick by itself, but just to be on the safe side, I added glue from the glue gun, and placed the strip over one of the sections of the pumpkin, pressing down all the edges.

 The moss pumpkins work perfectly for a more neutral color scheme, or to add in with other Fall colors.

 They have a very natural, organic feel, and after the season is over, they can be stored away for next year!

 I’m not a bright “pumpkin orange” kind of person.
-I love the softer, muted tones of the season, but even if you love the traditional bright orange colors of Fall, these moss pumpkins will still work perfectly added into your displays and decor.
+I love the softer, muted tones of the season, but even if you love the traditional orange colors of Fall, these moss pumpkins will still work perfectly added into your displays and decor.